JasonSteelmanCoder/east_us_mycorrhizal_changes/readme.md

     1. Go to https://prism.oregonstate.edu/normals/

-    2. Choose precipitation or temperature and select Download Data (.asc)
+    2. Choose precipitation or temperature and select 'Download Data (.asc)'

     3. Unzip the folder

-    4. On a new map in ArcGIS Pro, click add data.
+    4. On a new map in ArcGIS Pro, click 'add data'.
 Select the Raster Dataset from the folder you just unzipped

     5. Export the raster and remove the original file from the GIS project

-    6. Add a layer with the East US shapefile. (see the AM/EM pipeline directions for more details)
+    6. Add a layer with the East US Counties shapefile. (see the AM/EM pipeline directions for more details)

     7. Don't forget to export the features and remove the original file from the project